-Over the last few years, the Employment Lawyers at LaBar & Adams, P.A. have received numerous calls from individuals that have been terminated for reporting a workplace injury.
-Typically, the employer’s basis for termination is the employee’s violation of a company policy that requires workplace injuries to be “immediately reported.”
-The Orlando Employment Lawyers at LaBar & Adams, P.A. believe that such practices may run afoul of anti-retaliation law under Florida Workers’ Compensation Law.
+Our employment Lawyers have received numerous calls from employees.
+These emploees have been terminated for reporting a workplace injury.
+The employer states the employee violated company policy by not “immediately reporting” the injury.
+We believe that such practices may run afoul of anti-retaliation law under Florida Workers’ Compensation Law.

-Once the claim administrator receives the claim, it obtains a fraud statement from the “injured employee … making the claim.”
-Fla.
-Admin.
-Code 69L-3.0047(1).
+Once the claim administrator receives the claim, it obtains a fraud statement from the injured employee making the claim.
 It also typically provides information in reference to resolving worker’s compensation issues by way of the EAO.
-Fla.
-Admin.
-Code 69L-26.004(1).
 This is often contained in the brochure published by the Division of Worker’s Compensation that claim administrators often provide.

-To protect employees that engage in the forgoing described self-executing, efficient and non-adversarial Workers’ Compensation system, the Florida Legislature created section 440.205, Florida Statues.
-This statute reflects Florida public policy that an employee shall not be discharged for filing or threatening to file a workers’ compensation claim.
-Section 440.205, Florida Statues is intended to insure that employees do not have to fear reprisal from their employers when they invoke this self-executing, efficient and non-adversarial system.
+To protect employees, the Florida Legislature created section 440.205, Florida Statues.
+It provides that an employee shall not be discharged for filing or threatening to file a workers’ compensation claim.
+Its intent is to insure that employees do not have to fear reprisal from their employers when they file a claim.

 First, there can be no violation of the company policy without the employee reporting the workplace injury.
 Florida Workers’ Compensation law mandates that an employee “shall” report the injury to his or her employer.
-As such, the employee is being terminated for what he or she must do under Florida Law in order to obtain workers’ compensation benefits.
+Thus the employee is being terminated for doing what must be done to obtain workers’ compensation benefits.
 Stated another way, the employees’ reporting of the workplace injury is the “but for” cause of the ultimate termination.
 Simply stated- no reporting of workplace injury as required by Florida Law; no violation of the company policy.

 Second, workplace rules that require immediate reporting of workplace injuries hinder Florida’s workforce.
-If an employee does not feel free to report injuries or illnesses, an employer's entire workforce is put at risk.
-Employers do not learn of and correct dangerous conditions that have resulted in injuries, and injured employees may not receive the proper medical attention, or the workers' compensation benefits to which they are entitled.
-This is obviously contrary to section 440.205, Florida Statues which is intended to insure that employees do not have fear of reprisal for invoking the workers’ compensation system.
+If an employee does not feel free to report injuries or illnesses, an employer’s entire workforce is put at risk.
+Employers do not learn of and correct dangerous conditions that have resulted in injuries.
+Injured employees may not receive the proper medical attention or the workers’ compensation benefits to which they are entitled.
+This is contrary to section 440.205, Florida Statues which is intended to make sure that employees do not have fear of reprisal for invoking the workers’ compensation system.
 Ensuring that employees can report injuries or illnesses without fear of retaliation is crucial to protecting worker safety and health.

 Employees in Florida should report workplace injuries free from fear of retaliation.
 The law of Florida provides the necessary protection.
 Employer policies that deter such reporting should be found unconscionable as a matter of law.